-White Bumps on the Penis: Causes, Not Always an STD
+White Bumps on the Penis: Normal, PPP, or an STD?

 Noticing white bumps on the penis can be worrying, especially if you are unsure what they are or why they have appeared.
 The good news is that in many cases, white bumps are common, harmless, and not sexually transmitted infections (STIs).